 Our training pipeline is illustrated in Figure~\ref{fig:overview}.
-We start by processing each input frame with a convolutional encoder to produce \NumLayers grids of feature vectors, one grid per depth layer (\S\ref{sec:anchors}).
-The grids are typically lower resolution than the input frame, with a downsampling factor proportional to the sprite size.
+We first process each input frame with a convolutional encoder to produce \NumLayers grids of feature vectors, one grid per depth layer (\S\ref{sec:anchors}).
+The grids are lower resolution than the input frame, with a downsampling factor proportional to the sprite size.
 We call the center of each grid cell an \emph{anchor}.
-We compare each anchor's feature vector against the dictionary's latent codes, using a softmax scoring function, to select the best matching sprite for each anchor (\S\ref{sec:scoring}).
+We compare each anchor's feature vector against the dictionary's latent codes, using a softmax scoring function, to select the best matching sprite per anchor (\S\ref{sec:scoring}).
 Using our sprite generator, we decode each anchor's matching sprite.
 This gives us a grid of sprites for each of the \NumLayers layers.
-To factorize image patterns that may not align perfectly with our anchor grid, we allow the sprites to move in a small neighborhood around their anchors (\S\ref{sec:motion}).
+To factorize image patterns that may not align with our anchor grid, we allow sprites to move in a small neighborhood around anchors (\S\ref{sec:motion}).
 We composite the layers from back to front onto the output canvas to obtain our final reconstruction (\S\ref{sec:reconstruction}).
-The background is modeled as a special learnable sprite that covers the entire canvas.
+Optionally, the background is modeled as a special learnable sprite that covers the entire canvas.

-We train the dictionary latent codes, frame encoder, and sprite generator jointly on all the frames, comparing our reconstruction to the input (\S\ref{sec:training}).
-This self-supervised training procedure yields a representation that is sparse, compact, interpretable, and well-suited for downstream editing and learning applications.
+We train the dictionary latent codes, frame encoder, and sprite generator jointly on all frames, comparing our reconstruction to the input (\S\ref{sec:training}).
+This self-supervised procedure yields a representation that is sparse, compact, interpretable, and well-suited for downstream editing and learning applications.